Menu

 This error is reported by phpstan/phpstan-strict-rules.

 The right-hand side operand of a division (/) is not a numeric type.
 PHP’s division operator expects both operands to be numeric (int or float).
-Using a non-numeric type such as null, array, object, or a non-numeric string on the right side of a division will produce unexpected results or a TypeError in strict mode.
-Dividing by null is equivalent to dividing by zero, which produces a DivisionByZeroError.
+Using a non-numeric type such as bool, null, array, or object on the right side of a division will produce unexpected results or a TypeError in strict mode.

 How to fix it #

-Ensure the right-hand operand is a numeric type by adding a type check or providing a default value:
+Ensure the right-hand operand is a numeric type:

 <?php declare(strict_types = 1);